mkdrabik/Recipe-Generator/README.md

   - Enter the ingredients you have and want to use.
   - Browse through the recipe suggestions and select one for instructions.

+Note: Cannot include code do to private GPT access code.

 Thank you for choosing Foody, and happy cooking!